Democratic Party (South Korea, 2000): History

-In 2000, the party officially founded, after it merged of National Congress for New Politics and New People Party led by Lee In-je and a number of conservative minded politicians joined it.
+In 2000, the party officially was founded, after it merged with National Congress for New Politics and New People Party led by Lee In-je and a number of conservative minded politicians joined it.
 In the 2000 Parliamentary election the party came second winning 115 seats.

-Roh Moo-hyun was elected as president in 2002, but he subsequently left the party after he inaugurated as president and his supporters formed the Uri Party in 2003.
+Roh Moo-hyun was elected as president in 2002, but he subsequently left the party after he was inaugurated as president and his supporters formed the Uri Party in 2003.

 The MDP lost majority when Roh was impeached in March 2004 by the National Assembly for illegal electioneering and incompetence charges with support from the Grand National Party, losing 53 seats to a total of only 9 seats in the 2004 parliamentary election.
-Roh Moo-hyun was later re-instated by the Constitutional Court, and served as president until the end of his term.
+Roh Moo-hyun was later reinstated by the Constitutional Court, and served as president until the end of his term.

 By June 2007, much of the party joined the Uri Party, while the New People faction merged the party with the Central Reform United New Party to form a new Democratic Party.